AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/cloud-storage/merkury-enterprise-identity-resolution.md

     Provides a unified, real-time consumer profile based on aggregated data from multiple sources.

-If you already have a valid S3 connection, you may skip the remainder of this document and proceed to the tutorial on [configuring a dataflow](https://experienceleague.adobe.com/docs/experience-platform/sources/ui-tutorials/dataflow/cloud-storage.html?lang=en).
+If you already have a valid Merkury connection, you may skip the remainder of this document and proceed to the tutorial on [configuring a dataflow](https://experienceleague.adobe.com/docs/experience-platform/sources/ui-tutorials/dataflow/cloud-storage.html?lang=en).